Knowledge Problems in Protocol Analysis: Extending the Notion of Subterm Convergent: Graph-Embedded Systems

-Graph-embedded systems also have the nice property of being size reducing when rewrite steps are applied and thus terminating. \begin{lem} Let $R$ be a graph-embedded TRS such that for all $l \rightarrow r \in R$, $l \rightarrow_{R_{gemb}} ^{+} \cdot \approx r$.
-Assume $t \rightarrow_{R} t'$.
-Then, \begin{itemize} \item $|\Var(t')| \leq |\Var(t)|$, \item $|\VP(t')| \leq |\VP(t)|$, \item $\FS(t') \subseteq \FS(t)$, \item $|\FP(t')| < |\FP(t)|$. \end{itemize} \end{lem} \begin{proof} No rule from Definition~\ref{def:trs-graph-emb} introduces additional function symbols or variables, satisfying the first and third condition.
+\begin{proof} It is easy to check that no rule from Definition~\ref{def:trs-graph-emb} introduces additional function symbol or variable occurrence.
 All rules from Definition~\ref{def:trs-graph-emb} remove function symbols except the second rule and $\approx$.
-Notice that if rule 2 is applied then one of the other rules must also be applied to ensure the final term is well formed.
-Finally, since we require that at least one rewrite step is applied, the size of the term will be reduced even if $\approx$ doesn't reduce the size of the term.
-Thus the remaining conditions are satisfied. \end{proof}
+Notice that if rule (2) is applied then one of the other rules must also be applied to ensure the final term is well formed.
+Finally, if we require that at least one rewrite step is applied, then the size of the term is strictly reduced even if $\approx$ does not reduce the size of the term.
+Thus, it corresponds to a strictly decreasing measure, showing that $R$ is terminating. \end{proof}

-\begin{rem} Notice that if only $\approx$ steps are applied in a graph-embedded system then termination is not guaranteed.
-However, if at least one rewrite rule from $R_{gemb}$ is applied then by Lemma~\ref{lemma:graph-emb-reduce}, the system will be terminating. \end{rem}